comet-ml/kangas/notebooks/DataGrid-Getting Started.md

+> This is a Jupyter Notebook example using Kangas.
+You can open and run it in <a href="https://colab.research.google.com/github/comet-ml/kangas/blob/main/notebooks/DataGrid-Getting%20Started.ipynb">Google's Colab</a>.
+If you appreciate this project, give us a star!

+---

 # Kangas DataGrid - Getting Started

 Before using Kangas DataGrid, you'll need to install it.
 We can do that in a notebook